rickywc/rickywc.github.io/README.md

 ## GENERALIST

-Hello, this is my website.
-This is my first website.
-I'm so bad at this.
+Hello, this is my first website.

-### I won't be bad forever.
+### I always find time to do things this like this at 2am.

 This is nice because I can build this out in public.